When Will the Baby Formula Shortage End?

 How has Abbott responded to the allegations?

-Abbott did not respond to a request for comment.
+Abbott didn't respond to a request for comment.
 The company said in an April 28 statement that its focus "has, is and always will be to ensure safe food for families who rely on us for our high-quality nutrition products."

 It maintains infant formula produced at the Sturgis facility "is not likely the source of infection."